Ravilious & Co A Model of Friendship - Thames & Hudson

 Description

-Seventy-five years after Ravilious's untimely death, Andy Friend tells the story of this group of artists from their student days through the Second World War.
-Ravilious & Co. explores how they influenced each other and how their shared experiences invigorated their work, revealing the significance of this circle of women artists, whose place in British art history was often overlooked.
+Seventy-five years after Ravilious’s untimely death, Andy Friend tells the story of this group of artists from their student days through World War II.
+Ravilious & Co. explores how they influenced each other and how their shared experiences invigorated their work, revealing the significance of this pattern of friendships among women artists, whose place in British art history was often overlooked.
 Ravilious & Co., richly illustrated and based on extensive research and a wealth of newly discovered materials, is a fascinating story of creative achievement, joy, and tragedy.

 The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: fine arts (fine, applied, decorative, and performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The company is also expanding its list of children's books.
+Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+It is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
-Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to produce large editions and thus reduce unit production costs.
+Initially, he worked as production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating across different markets and languages to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in autumn 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and most successful.
-The company's strong conviction from the very beginning regarding the longevity of books remained in print until 1971.
-In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, an early indicator of the program’s breadth.
-As the list gradually expanded—growing from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and achieved the greatest success.
+The company's strong conviction from the very beginning regarding the longevity of books was evident, and the title remained in print until 1971.
+In the first year of publication, *Out of My Later Years* by Albert Einstein also appeared, indicating the broad scope of the program early on.
+As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
 Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
 Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of engaging titles.
-Many of these are luxury collectible books.
+Its extensive catalog includes thousands of engaging titles, many of which are luxury collector’s editions.W

 Attributes / Details